Fairview Pointe-Claire

 Fairview Pointe-Claire (corporately styled as "CF Fairview Pointe-Claire") is the largest shopping mall in the West Island and one of the biggest on the Island of Montreal.
 It is located in the city of Pointe-Claire, Quebec, Canada, at the intersection of Trans-Canada Highway and Saint-Jean Boulevard.

 Fairview Pointe-Claire attracts 8 million visitors each year.
 175 stores occupy about 1,000,000 sqft spread on two levels of shopping space.
-It is one of Cadillac Fairview's oldest shopping malls.
 The major tenants are Winners, HomeSense, Sports Experts/Atmosphere, La Maison Simons and Best Buy.